microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/DeployAzureResources.md

         - You provide the same environment name that was used previously with this resource group.

     This ensures consistency and avoids configuration conflicts during deployment.

+    ⚠️ After deployment, please restart the AKS (Kubernetes) service to ensure updated configurations are applied when using a reused resource group.

 ![Enter Resource Group](./images/services/enter-rg.png)
 ![Enter Environment](./images/services/enter-rg-env.png)